 Thanks for checking out this round up of 10 of the top modern jazz trumpet players!

-As with all these jazz music guides, this just scratches the surface; there are many more albums to discover from each of these musicians, and many more contemporary trumpeters out there to discover!
+As with all these jazz music guides, this just scratches the surface; there are many more jazz trumpet albums to discover from each of these musicians, and many more contemporary trumpeters out there to check out!

 If you’re looking to learn more about the ‘legends’ we made a list of the most famous jazz trumpet players in history for you, as well as this in-depth look at the life and albums of the legendary Miles Davis.